 A simple solid blue shirt.
 Get two of this one as well if you can.

 Use the coupon SHIRTBUNDLES to get 3 shirts for $229.
 Get all 6 shirts for $458 (average of $76 per shirt) and save some money to spend on accessories.
-Or you get just 1 first to get the fit right, might make sense, but also Indochino is pretty good with shirts and they are easy to measure.
+Or you get just 1 first to get the fit right, might make sense, but also Indochino good with shirts and they are easy to measure.

 What do you think, would you have chosen different shirts or you would recommend a different company?
 Happy to hear from you in the comments!